reab5555/MS-Treatment-Prediction/README.md

 ## Project Objectives

 1. **Evaluate the Effectiveness of MS Treatments:** Assess the impact of various treatment options on patient outcomes, focusing on the Expanded Disability Status Scale (EDSS) and response to treatment.
-2. **Develop Predictive Models:** Use machine learning to predict EDSS and treatment effectiveness based on patient demographics, MS type, and clinical characteristics.
+2. **Develop Predictive Models:** Use machine learning to predict treatment effectiveness based on patient demographics, MS type, and clinical characteristics.
 3. **Provide Insights for Personalized MS Management:** Analyze the data to provide actionable insights for healthcare providers to optimize treatment strategies for individual patients.

 ## Dataset Description